edmistond/dedmiston_11ty/post/2024/apple-captions-revisited.md

 [^3]: Microsoft Teams, I'm looking at you.

-[^4]: As of this writing in early October 2024, scroll down to "Copilot+ PC features" and watch the video for live captions: they're adding real-time translation between languages.
+[^4]: As of this writing in early October 2024, scroll down to "Copilot+ PC features" and watch the video for live captions: they're adding real-time captioning in one language and then translation to another.

 [^5]: Frankly, there's a million easier ways to do that.